alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 Blocky or crashing streams of gameplay and then an error window on your desktop saying:
 > Failed to create VAAPI encoder: Cannot open video encoder codec: Function not implemented.
 Please make sure you have installed VAAPI runtime.

-This seems to be an issue for fedora 39+ users.
+This seems to be an issue for AMD GPU fedora 39+ users, but maybe others.

 ### Fix